 Depending on the cause, size, and location, Dr. Stone will discuss several options with you.
 If the cause of the injury was recent, he may discuss watching and waiting to see if the tissue can heal with time.
 If you have inflammatory bowel disease, medications can help with healing and reducing inflammation.

-Dr. Stone’s success rate for surgery is around 95% to resolve the symptoms.
-Dr. Stone performs this surgery vaginally.
+If a surgical treatment is decided on, Dr. Stone performs this surgery vaginally.
 The surgery involves removing the fistula tract and bringing together the different layers of tissue.
 Sometimes, Dr. Stone will use a graft from the surrounding tissue to help with healing.